ben-denham/lecture_notes/java/portfolio.rst

       }

       // Public Instance-level inner class.
-      // Can't create an instance outside of the class. class Car {
+      // Can create an instance outside of the class. class Car {

 	  public void m6() {